 With addiction numbers increasing every year, countless courtrooms are full of drug or petty-crime charges.
 Many of those offenders need treatment over jail time.
-Court ordered rehab is something that can be ordered for a defendant instead of jail time, meaning that the person goes in for treatment instead of spending time in jail.
-This can happen if a judge believes and a strong case is made that treatment will ultimately benefit the person more than jail would.
+Court-ordered rehab is something that can be ordered for a defendant instead of jail time, meaning that the person goes in for treatment instead of spending time in jail.
+This can happen if a judge believes and a strong case is made that treatment will ultimately benefit the individual more than jail would.

-Qualifying- How to Get Rehab Instead of Jail Time
+How to Get Rehab Instead of Jail Time?

-Rehabilitation isn’t the route for everyone, and often people tend to be fearful of going to treatment.
-A verdict of court mandated treatment means that the defendant met the requirements necessary for drug treatment after a minor crime.
-So what exactly are the qualifications that would make someone qualified for treatment instead of jail?
+Rehabilitation isn’t the route for everyone, and often people are fearful of going to treatment.
+A verdict of court-mandated rehab means that the defendant met the requirements necessary for drug treatment after a minor crime.
+So what exactly are the criteria that would enable someone to get rehab instead of jail time?

 - Addiction to a substance or drug at the time of the crime.